Juvenile Sexting / Child Pornography Crimes

 Defenses to sexting crimes exist if the child did not request that the image be sent to their cell phone or other electronic device and they took reasonable steps to report the image to a parent, legal guardian, school official, or member of law enforcement.
 This defense does not necessarily apply when the minor child transmits or distributes the photograph or video to a third party other than a parent, legal guardian, school official or member of law enforcement.

-Additionally, under subsection (b), the possession of multiple photographs or videos that were transmitted or distributed by a minor child is a single offense if the photographs or videos were transmitted or distributed by a minor in the same 24-hour period.
+Additionally, under subsection (b), possessing multiple photographs or videos transmitted or distributed by a minor child is a single offense if the photographs or videos were transmitted or distributed by a minor in the same 24-hour period.